mabiamabia/mabiamabia/README.md

 ### My name is Priscila Duarte, I am software developer in Brazil :octocat:

-### I’m currently learning Java & technologies around :atom:
+### I’m currently learning Java & technologies around Java :atom:

 ### :sparkles:You are welcome to share and collaborate on any project in this repository!
 Let's go together!:sparkles: